gyjames/CIRI-deep/README.md

 - An adapted version of CIRI-deep, CIRI-deepA, was trained for poly(A) selected RNA-seq data.

 # Installation
 The CIRI-deep model was constructed based on Keras.
-The `requirements.txt` was provided and the dependencies can be installed as the follow:
+The `environment.yaml` was provided and the dependencies can be installed as the follow:
 ```
 git clone https://github.com/gyjames/CIRIdeep.git
 cd CIRIdeep